rei-bondoc/rei-bondoc/README.md

 - 👋 Hi, I’m @rei-bondoc
 - 👀 I’m interested in software engineering, DevOps, travelling, books, and music
-- 🌱 I’m currently learning DevOps and NoSQL
+- 🌱 I’m currently learning Linux, Cloud Infrastructure technologis and NoSQL
 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...--->